Tracheal Shave – Adam’s Apple Reduction Surgery

 Submental incision

-Intraoral incision
+Intraoral incision (Transoral tracheal shave)

 Cartilage shave

 There are also multiple techniques for how exactly the front surface of the thyroid cartilage is reduced.
 Although the main purpose is to decrease the prominence, some people use a variety of instruments include ultrasonic tools, scalpels, or electric burs.
+The ultrasonic tools include the Sonopet by Stryker and the Piezosurgery instruments by Mectron.
+Ultrasonic tools can be safer around the soft tissues in the neck, but the procedures duration can be increased with their use.

 What are the risks of thyroid cartilage reduction?